secretstartups/handbook/customer-success/professional-services-engineering/education-services/secessentialshandson1.html.md

 9. Ensure your pipeline configuration is valid, and then move onto the next step.
 10. After the pipeline runs, Merge your Merge Request
 10. While your pipeline is running Click on `.gitlab-ci.yml`.
 Examine each of the stages and includes at the bottom.
 11. Click on the CI/CD button on the left hand side menu.
-Examine each job and discuss
+Examine each job and ensure the output matches SolutionSnippet_1.

 ### SUGGESTIONS?